 This year’s festival will be outdoors at Harriet Island Park in St. Paul, a beautiful green space with a pavilion alongside the Mississippi River.
 Please give this address to your driver if you are planning on using a rideshare app or plan to be dropped off at the park: 151 Water St., St Paul, MN 55107

-Note that we will provide free shuttle service from the Kellogg Street entrance of Union Depot to the festival itself, making it easy to come via the Green Line or bus service to Union Depot.
+We will also provide free shuttle service from the Kellogg Street entrance of Union Depot to the festival itself, making it easy to come via the Green Line or bus service to Union Depot.